AP Environmental Science

 Critical Elements of Lab and Field Activities

-Although there is a great diversity in the laboratory and field activities that are appropriate for the AP Environmental Science course, they should include the following elements:
+Although there is a great diversity in the laboratory and field activities that are appropriate for this course, they should include the following elements:

 - The activity should always be linked to a major concept in science and to one or more areas of the course outline.